 All in all, I can really recommend the Pyunkang Yul Moisture Cream, even though it may not be as “sexy” as some of the other Korean moisturisers I have tried.
 This delivers straight up, no frills hydration and intense nourishment without feeling too rich or heavy.
 I adore its simplicity and will surely continue to use this whenever my skin feels a bit overwhelmed.
 Actually, I have a feeling that this will be a great remedy to soothe and slightly cool down skin that has been exposed to the sun for too long!
 Just slather it on a bit thicker than usual overnight as a sort of sleeping cream treatment!

 You can buy the Pyunkang Yul Moisture Cream at Yesstyle*, Jolse* or at Stylekorean* – again, make sure to compare prices to get the best deal!
 Germans can order at Douglas* for easier and faster shipping options!

 I’m really glad that Pyunkang Yul products are now available in Germany, and at a relatively fair price.
 Even though the Mist Toner didn’t quite impress me, I absolutely loved the Moisture Cream.
 The overall philosophy behind this Korean beauty brand and its products furthermore appeals to me, and I look forward to try out more from their skin care lineup.

-If you want to try out Pyunkang Yul, you can find many of their products at Lovemycosmetic!
+If you want to try out Pyunkang Yul, you can find many of their products at Lovemycosmetic! or any of the above linked K-beauty shops!
 I have heard good things about the Moisture Serum and the Essence Toner, which I believe is more hydrating than the Mist Toner.

 Have you tried any of the Pyunkang Yul products yet?